Dyson V12 Detect Slim Review

 Hair wrap

-You’ll notice the results are uneven, with the percentages everywhere.
-One weakness of the slim roller is hair tends to wrap around the axle.
+You’ll notice the results are a bit uneven, with some odd percentage swings.
+That’s partly because the slim roller tends to let hair wrap around its axle.

 And depending on the entry point, hair strands can wrap in this area.